carlssonemil/Striker/README.md

 This bot is written in [Node.js](https://nodejs.org/en/) with [Babel](https://babeljs.io/), using the module [Discord.js](https://discord.js.org/#/) for interacting with the [Discord API](https://discordapp.com/developers/docs/intro) and [Firebase](https://firebase.google.com/) for database storage.

+> This bot is not publically hosted yet, meaning it is not possible to add it to your server.

 ## Installing

 * [Node.js](https://nodejs.org/en/) needs to be installed on your computer, you can download it [here](https://nodejs.org/en/download/).